PiQuer/pycppqed/docs/teazertools.rst

 * **basedir**: The output data directory structure will be created relative to this path.
 * **seeds**: This specifies the sets of seeds for each trajectory ensemble.
 This can be single seed number, a comma separated list of seeds or a range in matlab syntax (`start:step:stop`).
-* *matlab*: Convert output trajectories and statevectors to matlab format (default `True`)
+* *matlab*: (default `True`) Convert output trajectories and statevectors to matlab format.
-* *numericsubdirs*: Instead of descriptive sub-directories which involve the values of the varied parameters, use numeric sub-directories 01/, 02/ etc. This can be convenient for further data procession. (default `False`)
+* *numericsubdirs*:  (default `True`) Instead of descriptive sub-directories which involve the values of the varied parameters, use numeric sub-directories 01/, 02/ etc. This can be convenient for further data procession. (default `False`)
 * *combine*: If `True`, simulate all possible combinations of parameters with a range.
-If `False`, simulate one ensemble with the first value of all range parameters, one with the second value and so on until one of the ranges is exhausted (default `True`).
+If `False`, simulate one ensemble with the first value of all range parameters, one with the second value and so on until one of the ranges is exhausted.
-* *testrun_t*: Use this value as `-T` parameter in testruns (default 1)
+* *testrun_t*: (default 1) Use this value as `-T` parameter in testruns.
-* *testrun_dt*: Use this value as `-Dt` parameter in testruns (default: don't modify -Dt)
+* *testrun_dt*:  (default: don't modify -Dt) Use this value as `-Dt` parameter in testruns.
-* *compress*: Compress all trajectories and statevectors.
-Text files are compressed with bzip2, matlab files are compressed with matlabs own compression method (default `False`).
+* *compress*:  (default `False`) Compress all trajectories and statevectors.
+Text files are compressed with bzip2, matlab files are compressed with matlabs own compression method.
+This can also serve as a backup in situations where no temporary directory is used: if a trajectory is continued, the compressed version of the trajectory file is kept until the calculation was successful, only then is the compressed trajectory file updated.
-* *resume*: Use existing trajectories in the data directory to resume simulations.
+* *resume*:  (default `False`) Use existing trajectories in the data directory to resume simulations.
 This is useful for two things: 1. to extend the integration to a larger value of T (existing trajectories are automatically copied to the temporary directory)
   2. to resume from failure: existing trajectories in the data directory which have the right final time T are untouched, whereas missing trajectories are submitted again.
-Note that the averaging is always done over **all** trajectories in the data directory, the user has to make sure they have all the same length (default `False`).
+Note that the averaging is always done over **all** trajectories in the data directory, the user has to make sure they have all the same length.
+Related options are `clean_seedlist`, `require_resume` and `continue_from`.
+* *clean_seedlist*: (default `True`) By default, before submitting the job array, all seeds are removed from the job array which have a final time that is already equal to `T`.
+This means if some trajectories fail one can just re-submit everything and still only the failed trajectories will be simulated again.
+* *require_resume*: (default `False`) If this is set to `True`, then a trajectory and the corresponding state vector file has to exist in the output directory, otherwise the seed is removed from the job array.
+The seed is also removed if compression is  activated but the an uncompressed output file is found.
+This is useful if one wants to continue some trajectories which are already finished, whereas trajectories still in progress should not be touched.
+* *continue_from*: (default: not set) If this is set to a time, then only those trajectories will be considered for resume which have this final time.
+One can use this switch if not all trajectories in the output directory are evolved to the same time.
+* *usetemp*: (default: `True`) Write the output file to a temporary directory on the node first, copy everything to scratch at the end.
+This is the preferred mode on teazer, whereas on leo3 this should be set to `False`.
+* *cluster*: (default: 1) How many trajectories should be clustered into one job, each job simulates the trajectories one after the other.
+Use this to avoid scheduling overhead for very short trajectories.
+* *parallel*: (default: 1) How many threads should be spawned.
+This can be combined with `cluster`.
+Note that each thread still uses a slot of the scheduler.
+This option can be used to request that always a complete node should be filled.
+* *binary*: (default: `False`) Use binary output for state vector files.
+Note that C++Qed has to be built with the `enable-binary-output=yes` if this is set to `True`.

 [Averages]
 __________